shivanshdave/2020-432/projects/project1/approved_proposals.md

 ## Proposals Dr. Love has Approved

-Proposals that have been approved by Dr. Love have a grade of 10 [posted on Canvas along with my feedback](https://canvas.case.edu/), and are listed in the table below.
+Proposals approved by Dr. Love have a grade of 10 [posted on Canvas with my feedback](https://canvas.case.edu/), and in the table below.

 - If your approved project is listed below as *unnamed*, please email a new title (maximum 85 characters, including spaces) to `431-help` with the subject heading: **Project 1 Proposal New Title** at your earliest convenience.